-When rapid prototyping for injection moulded manufacture, the concept is first printed on a -30% scale so that time and filament cost can be saved while the bugs get ripped out the design.
-The smaller printer has a 150mm x 150mm bed combined with modules for laser engraving and CNC carving.
+When rapid prototyping for FDM print farm manufacture, the concept is first printed on a -30% scale so that time and filament cost can be saved while the bugs get ripped out the design.
+This smaller printer has a 150mm x 150mm bed combined with modules for laser engraving and CNC carving.
 Upon being finalised, the parts are then printed at full size on the 300mm x 300mm x 400mm printer pictured below.See More

 Line vector extrusion 0